 The majority of hemorrhoids can be treated with minimally invasive non-surgical procedures.
-Our physicians offer a full range of state of the art treatment options for hemorrhoids.
+Dr. Attiyeh offers a full range of state of the art treatment options for hemorrhoids.

 - Non-surgical treatments – relatively painless with little or no time away from work.

-- Ligation or the rubber banding treatment – once our physicians confirm that the source of bleeding is a hemorrhoid and not a more serious problem, a rubber band is placed over the hemorrhoid, cutting off its blood supply.
+- Ligation or the rubber banding treatment – once Dr. Attiyeh confirms that the source of bleeding is a hemorrhoid and not a more serious problem, a rubber band is placed over the hemorrhoid, cutting off its blood supply.